 Pursuant to the Company's power cost adjustment mechanism (PCAM), customer prices can be adjusted to reflect a portion of the difference between each year's forecasted net variable power costs (NVPC) included in customer prices (baseline NVPC) and actual NVPC for the year.
+NVPC, consists of the cost of power purchased and fuel used to generate electricity to meet PGE's retail load requirements, as well as the cost of settled electric and natural gas financial contracts, all which are classified as Purchased power and fuel in the Company's condensed consolidated statements of operations, and is net of wholesale sales, which are classified as Revenues, net in the condensed consolidated statements of operations, and is subject to certain adjustments.
 To the extent actual NVPC is above or below the deadband, the PCAM provides for 90% of the variance to be collected from or refunded to customers, respectively, subject to a regulated earnings test.
-Pursuant to the regulated earnings test, a refund will occur only to the extent that it results in PGE's actual regulated return on equity (ROE) for that year being no less than 1% above the Company's latest authorized ROE of 10%, while a collection will occur only to the extent that it results in PGE's actual regulated ROE for that year being no greater than 1% below the Company's authorized ROE.
-Any estimated refund to customers pursuant to the PCAM is recorded as a reduction in Revenues in the Company's statements of income, while any estimated collection from customers is recorded as a reduction in Purchased power and fuel expense.
+Pursuant to the regulated earnings test, a refund will occur only to the extent that it results in PGE's actual regulated return on equity (ROE) for that year being no less than 1% above the Company's latest authorized ROE of 10%, while a collection will occur only to the extent that it results in PGE's actual regulated ROE for that year being no greater than 1% below the Company's suthorized ROE.
+Any estimated refund to customers pursuant to the PCAM is recorded as a reduction in Revenues in the Company's statements of operations, while any estimated collection from customers is recorded as a reduction in Purchased power and fuel expense.
 The deadband range is from \$15 million below to \$30 million above baseline NVPC.

-For the first quarter of 2013, actual NVPC was approximately \$1 million below baseline NVPC.
-Based on forecast data, NVPC for the year ending December 31, 2013 is currently estimated to be below the baseline NVPC, but within the deadband range; accordingly, no estimated refund to customers is expected for 2013.
+For the first half of 2013, actual NVPC was approximately \$14 million below baseline NVPC.
+Based on forecast data, NVPC for the year ending December 31, 2013 is currently estimated to be above the baseline NVPC, but within the deadband range; accordingly, no estimated collection from or refund to customers is expected for 2013.
+As discussed previously, replacement power costs related to the unplanned outages of Boardman and Colstrip Unit 4 will be included in the Company's PCAM calculation for 2013.

-For the first quarter of 2012, actual NVPC was approximately \$5 million below baseline NVPC.
+For the first half of 2012, actual NVPC was approximately \$10 million below baseline NVPC.
 For 2012, actual NVPC was \$17 million below baseline NVPC, and \$2 million below the lower deadband threshold, resulting in a potential refund due to customers.
 However, based on results of the regulated earnings test, no estimated refund to customers was recorded for 2012.